sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     !![Create skill 2](forsaleskill2.png)

-3. Click on the skill and go to the **Triggers** tab.
+3. Click the skill and go to the **Triggers** tab.

-    We want the skill to be executed when someone wants to order a product.
+    You want the skill to be executed when someone wants to order a product.

 4. Click the box next to **If**, select the **`categoriesforsale`** intent, and click **Save**.